dix-icomys/k8s-memory-flusher/README.md

-## DeamonSet which flush OS memory cache on kubernetes worker
+## Clean OS memory cache on Kubernetes worker

-Pulls memory statistics of kubernetes worker and clear if it reach the limit.
+DeamonSet which pulls memory statistics of kubernetes worker and clear if it reach the limit.

 Details: https://linux-mm.org/Drop_Caches